Phil-Hills/3i-Cube/README.md

 ## 1. The Complete Vision

-CUBE Protocol is a revolutionary system from EasyAI Chatbots that unifies two powerful concepts:
+3i-CUBE is a revolutionary system from 3i (Intelligent Imaging Innovations) that unifies two powerful concepts:

 1.  **String-Cube Compression**: A master algorithm for compressing any data (text, images, video) into a hyper-efficient 3D "cube" of strings.
 2.  **Semantic Control**: A universal, human-readable language for controlling complex operations with simple commands.

 Together, they create a complete ecosystem for managing, transferring, and executing operations on data with unprecedented efficiency and clarity.

-## 2. The Two Pillars of CUBE Protocol
+## 2. The Two Pillars of 3i-CUBE

 ### Pillar 1: String-Cube Compression